-Today, we’ll be taking a look at the MXL 990 large-diaphragm condenser microphone.
+Today, I’ll be taking a look at the MXL 990 large-diaphragm condenser microphone.
 This microphone is bright, silky, and capable of much more than one would expect from a cheap microphone in this price range.
+I got my hands on its “Blaze” edition.
 Let’s take a look.

 - Bright, present sound.